SumiSastri/nodeJs-and-server-side-javascript/express/README.md

 To use the ExpressJS framework, it needs to be installed into a project with npm or nvm.
 The folder intantiated with node and then the package installed.

+For the client-side static files and the dynamic data from the server to be connected to each other, node needs to be instantiated in the folders and files.

 `npm init - y`

+Once you have node you have a package-JSON file you can now install express.

 `npm install express --save`

+In the package-JSON make sure your main file is set to the name that you have given your express server - `server.js` in the demo-app example and set up your start-scripts `"start": "node server.js"` for the demo-app.

+## Setting up the back-end server and middware

 A vanilla server can be quickly spun-up using the easy to follow documentation to get started.